 GUI tool is an interface used to provide an interactive layer on top of the underlying system to make development easy.
-MongoDB has a disadvantage that it doesn’t provide any GUI style interface to help the developer.
+MongoDB has a disadvantage in that it doesn’t provide any GUI style interface to help the developer.
 All work is done using command-line tools.
 GUI tools help developers increase their productivity.
 It provides a better view of the database and data stored in it.
-It can color code the text makes it easy to understand, also IntelliSense to highlight the error.
+It can colour code the text makes it easy to understand, also IntelliSense to highlight the error.
 Easy to save scripts.
-Given all these advantages, there are several third-party tools that provide a GUI interface for MongoDB.
+Given all these advantages, several third-party tools provide a GUI interface for MongoDB.

 Types of MongoDB GUI Tools

 There are many tools available in the market.